Ckrag/bankdata/README.md

 A lint check should exist in the project that matches the company-agreed coding style.

+### Optimizations

+The DB-tables should have appropriate indexes beyond just PK/FKs.
+Which, obviously depends on (future) usage.

+Don't do work/IO on "UI"-thread.
+Should be offloaded to appropriate handler.

 ## Development

 ### jOOQ Code Generation